Kamloops (City of) v Nielsen: Results

 The exercise of the statutory discretion granted to the city to inspect was a policy decision.
 A plaintiff cannot sue government for a policy decision.
-However, once the city elected to inspect, the enforcement of that inspection was an operational decision which could give rise to a duty of care.
+However, once the city chose to inspect, the enforcement of that inspection was an operational decision, which could give rise to a duty of care.
 On a breach of that duty of care, a plaintiff could sue.
 The court concluded that the city breached its duty of care by negligently enforcing inspection.

 The court concluded that the limitation period had not expired when the action was started.
 While the lawsuit had commenced after the limitation period, if measured from the time the city failed to properly inspect.
 The court held that the commencement of a limitation period was delayed until the material facts on which a claim is based have been discovered or ought to have been discovered by the plaintiff by the exercise of reasonable diligence.
-This principle is later refined by the SCC in Central Trust Co v Rafuse.
+This principle is later refined by the Supreme Court in Central Trust Co v Rafuse.

 Finally, the court held that the plaintiffs could recover its loss despite its categorization as "pure economic loss".
-The SCC adopted the "Anns Test" (from Anns v Merton LBC), which allows a claim in tort for economic loss when:
+The Supreme Court adopted the Anns test (from Anns v Merton LBC), which allows a claim in tort for economic loss when: